ember-learn/ember-blog/source/2019-09-20-ember-3-13-released.md

 ### Changes in Ember.js 3.13

 Ember.js 3.13 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is five (5) new features, one (1) deprecation, and several bugfixes in this version.
+There are five (5) new features, one (1) deprecation, and several bugfixes in this version.

 #### New Features (5)